BlacMeW/kgo/DEVELOPER_GUIDE.md

 ## Overview

-KGO is a comprehensive Kubernetes dashboard built in Go that provides multiple interfaces (REST API, Terminal UI, and Web UI) for managing Kubernetes resources.
+KGO is a comprehensive Kubernetes dashboard built in Go that provides multiple interfaces (REST API and Terminal UI) for managing Kubernetes resources.
 This guide provides detailed information for developers who want to contribute to, extend, or maintain the project.

 ## Architecture